How to Make an Herbal Tincture: Complete Beginner’s Guide

 Food-grade vegetable glycerin is a sweet, syrupy liquid derived from plant oils.
 It’s the most popular alcohol-free alternative and is especially good for children’s remedies and for herbs where the taste of alcohol is particularly unpleasant.

 To make a glycerite, follow the same folk method process above, but replace the vodka with a mixture of 3 parts vegetable glycerin to 1 part distilled water.
-The water is important — pure glycerin is too thick to effectively penetrate plant cells.
+The water is important because pure glycerin is too thick to effectively penetrate plant cells.
 Maceration time is the same: 4–6 weeks with daily shaking.

 The trade-off?
 Glycerin is not as powerful a solvent as alcohol.
 It extracts tannins, some alkaloids, and mucilage well, but it’s less effective at pulling out resins and certain other compounds.
 Glycerites are also less shelf-stable than alcohol-based tinctures.